 Historically I’ve had to make decisions and kept looking at the options without really knowing what the blazes to do.
 Instead of gaining clarity, the more I looked, the more frustrated I became!

-You know what it’s like, you make correct decisions, woohoo, everything pops up with that wonderful fragrance of roses.
+You know what it is like, you make correct decisions, woohoo, everything pops up with that wonderful fragrance of roses.
 However, when it goes wrong, all you can smell is that stuff you put around the base of them!
-So surely it’s imperative that we offer some mindful consideration that isn’t blinded entirely by emotional outcome.
+So surely it is imperative that we offer some mindful consideration that is not blinded entirely by emotional outcome.

 Here’s Coaching to Success’ hit-list of things you should do to take steps in achieving the required goal.